joelsernamoreno/EvilCrowCable-Wind/README.md

 7. Install "esp32 by Espressif Systems 3.0.3" in Arduino IDE
 8. Flash SIDE-A.ino firmware:
 	* Connect one end of the cable (USB-A or USB-C) with a magnet to the computer
-	* Open SIDE-A.ino firmware in Arduino IDE
+	* Open EvilCrowCable-Wind/firmware/SIDE-A.ino firmware in Arduino IDE
 	* Select Tools:
 		- Board - "ESP32S3 Dev Module"
     	  	- USB CDC On Boot - "Disabled"